Jarlid/UDP-echo/README.md

-I'm not quite sure, what this thing even is...
+Simple echo-er for a university assignment.

-...but it's for a university assignment.
+It can work in two modes: UDP IPv4 and TCP IPv6.
+To change the mode you need to change `MODE` variable in [config.py](config.py).